ISLA 32nd Annual Securities Finance & Collateral Management Conference

 15:20 – 16:20

-ISLA Advocacy, Regulatory, & Legal Highlights
+ISLA Global Advocacy, Regulatory & Legal Highlights

 An overview of the in-flight and imminent regulatory hurdles and milestones impacting market participants after a year of global electoral change, a focus on competitiveness, and a shift in legislative priorities.
 This session will explore ISLA’s proactive advocacy efforts across a range of policy areas from, digital, to tax, with a spotlight on prudential policy to champion the industry’s crucial role in empowering capital markets.
 Amongst other things, this session will also cover legal initiatives that the Association is prioritising for 2025, including any further updates to the GMSLA documentation suite as well as new netting jurisdictions.